-Non-combustible flooring a minimum of 30 in.
-(762 mm) in front of and 12 in.
+Non-combustible flooring a minimum of 20 in.
+(508 mm) in front of and 12 in.
 (305 mm) to each side of the fuel opening is required.

-The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s), HX4(s) or equivalent material.
+The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s) or HX4(s) or equivalent material.
+Refer to Figure 7.10.